Steve Vinay Gunther

 Lifeworks International Program

 I regularly teach in the US, Mexico, China and Japan.
-One of my specialisations is in the area of psychotherapy and spirituality.
-I am director of Spiritual Psychology at Ryokan College in Los Angeles.
+One of my specialisations is in the area of psychotherapy and spirituality, and I was director of Spiritual Psychology at Ryokan College in Los Angeles.
 Currently I run a professional Gestalt program in China.

 I am the author of a book for men called Understanding The Woman In Your Life – A Man's Guide to a Happy Relationship.

 I enjoy my work, and find a great deal of satisfaction from helping people move through their challenges, towards self discovery and empowerment.
 I find teaching and training particularly rewarding, and I integrate theory and experiential approaches in my educational approach.

 I have 5 grown children and 4 grandchildren.
 I am fascinated by systems theory and cybernetics, and am currently a doctoral student, working on a thesis about the interpersonal dimensions of power.